I wanted to know what I can take for nausea and what causes it?

 Some patients with severe illnesses, including cancer and HIV, use medical marijuana to treat the nausea, vomiting, pain, and loss of appetite that accompany those illnesses or their treatments (such as medication side effects or chemotherapy).
 There have been research findings on the benefits of medical marijuana, but not all states permit possession and/or use.
 Patients in some states can grow and use marijuana with their medical provider's recommendation; however, they theoretically can still be arrested and prosecuted under federal law.
 In addition, some states allow therapeutic research programs with Federal government cooperation.
 Because the legal situation around marijuana changes regularly, it is best to look carefully at the laws in your area before making any decisions.
 Also keep in mind that smoking marijuana does raise other potential health concerns (increased risk of lung problems for one).

-Regardless of where a person lives, it's important to always discuss options with a health care provider.
+Regardless of where a person lives, it's always good to discuss options with a health care provider.

 Best of luck and hope you have a nausea-free time!Alice!